SymfonyCasts/symfony-ux/sfcasts/stimulus/autocomplete-controller.md

 # Using the autocomplete-controller

+Now that we have a new `autocomplete` controller registered, let's try to use it instead of our custom `search-preview` controller to power the search preview functionality.

+## Setting up the Controller in HTML

-Now that we have a new `autocomplete` controller registered, let's try to use it instead of our custom `search_preview` controller to power our search preview functionality, to see how look back at the docs.
-Let's see, looking at this example here, we need to add the `data-controller` attribute around the text input and the `<div>` where the results will go.
-We also need to pass a `url` value to where the Ajax calls should be made.
-The input needs a target called `input`, and the results go into a target called `results`.
-We don't need to worry about this hidden element, this hidden input thing.
+To see how, go back at the docs.
+Hmm... looking at this example, we need to add the `data-controller` attribute around the to an element that's both around the `input` that we type into and the div where the results will go.
+We also need to pass a `url` *value* set to where the Ajax calls should be made.
+The input needs a target called `input`... and the results go into a target called `results`.
+We don't need to worry about this hidden element: that's only needed if you're building a form and want to update a form field when the user selects an option.
-That's only if you need to save a value in a form element after the user selects an option, which doesn't apply to us, open the template for the homepage `templates/product/index.html.twig`

-And let's see first changed the name of the controller from `search-preview` to `autocomplete`, and nice.
-We're already passing a value called `url`.
-Next on the input.
-We don't need this `action` anymore.
-The controller handles setting that up for us, but we do need to add a target to this call to `input`.
-So the controller knows this is our text element `data-autocomplete-target="input"`.
-Finally update the results target to use the new controller name `autocomplete`, and the target name is now `results` with an S and done.
-Let's try it, move over.
-Find our site hit refresh type D I and nothing happened.
-Well, not nothing I can see in the web debug toolbar, Whoever had back to our spot refresh type in D I nothing happened well, not nothing.
-I can see that there was an Ajax call.
-In fact, two Ajax calls down in the web Debo.
-Two of our what's check one of these out in our network tool.
-Look at the preview.
-Whoa, it's a little small down here, but this is the full HTML page.
-I make that a little bit bigger.
-It's not just the results,
+Open the template for the homepage: `templates/product/index.html.twig`.
+First, change the name of the controller from `search-preview` to `autocomplete`.
+Then... nice!
+We were *already* passing a value called `url`, so that's done.

+Next, on the input, we don't need the "action" anymore - the controller handles setting that up for us.
+But we do need to *identity* this as the text input by adding a target: `data-autocomplete-target="input"`.

+Finally update the "results" target to use the new controller name `autocomplete`, and the target name is now `results` with an "S".

+Done.
+Let's try it!
+Move over, find our site, refresh type "di" and... nothing happened!
+Well, not *nothing*.
+I can see that there *was* an Ajax call.
+In fact, *two* Ajax calls: I can see that down in the web debug toolbar.

+Let's check out one of these in our Network tool.
+Look at the "Preview".
+Whoa!
+It's a little small... but this is the *full* HTML page.
+Let's make this bigger.
+Yep, this didn't render just the results *partial*, it returned the full page!

 What happened?

+## How the autocomplete Ajax Works

 Okay.
-A few things to notice first by complete chance, the `autocomplete` controller sends the contents of our input as a `q` query parameter, which is exactly what we were using.
-Before.
-You can see that in `src/Controller/ProductController.php` we use `q` to get our search term, but we also look for a question Mark `preview`, query parameter.
-To know if we should render a page partial before in `search-preview` controller, we actually added that in, in a JavaScript manually in JavaScript.
-Now we should add it to our value in `index.html.twig` back up on the URL at a second arguments path and past `preview: 1` that will fix the full page problem.
-But if you try it now,
+I notice a few things.
+To start, by *complete* chance, the `autocomplete` controller sends the contents of our input as a query parameter called `q`... which is *exactly* what we were using before!
+You can see that in `src/Controller/ProductController.php`: we read `q` as our search term.
+Awesome!

+But we *also* look for a `?preview` query parameter to know if we should render a page *partial*.
+Previously, in `search-preview` controller, we added that query parameter manually in JavaScript.
+We can't do that now... but that's ok!
+We can add it to our `url` *value*.

+In `index.html.twig`, back up on the `url`, add a second argument to `path` and pass `preview: 1`.
+That will fix the full page problem.

+But if you try it now... the same thing happened again!
+An Ajax call was made... but no results are showing up!
+On the network tab... yeah!
+It *is* now returning the partial - not the full page.
+So... why don't we actually *see* the results below the input?

+## Adding the role="option" Attribute

-Same thing in Ajax call was made, but no results and the network tab.
-Yeah, it is now returning the partial, not the full page.
-So why don't we actually see them right here?
-One other rule to this library, which I would have noticed if I had read the documentation a bit more closely is that each result should be identified by a `role="option"` attribute.
-Okay?
-We don't need this data out of place value, cause that applies only if you need the hidden input thing, but we definitely always need this `role="option"` thing.
-No problem.
-The template for that partial is over in `templates/product/_searchPreview.html.twig` on the `<a>` tag, which represents a single option I'll add `role="option"`
+Because.. the *other* rule of this library - which I *totally* would have noticed if I had read the documentation a bit more closely - sorry - is that each result must be identified by a `role="option"` attribute.
+But we don't need this `data-autocomplete-value` attribute: that controls the value that should go into the hidden `input`... which we don't need.
+But we *definitely* always need this `role="option"` thing.

+Let's go add it!
+The template for the partial is over in `templates/product/_searchPreview.html.twig`.
+On the `<a>` tag, which represents a single option add `role="option"`.

-And actually down here on the no results and we need to do the same thing, `role="option"`.
-And if you look again at the documentation, if you want to make it not something not clickable, you can add an `area-disabled="true"` options.
-So that will make it show up on the list, but it's not something I'm going to actually be able to select
+Oh, and down here on the "no results", we need to do the same thing: `role="option"`.
+And if you look again at the documentation, to have an option but make it *not* selectable, you can add `aria-disabled="true"`.
+That will make it show up on the list... but I won't be able to select it.

-This time, back in our site, we don't even need to refresh the page I can type and boom, there it is.
-It looks exactly like before.
-And as a bonus, this controller has something that ours never did.
-The ability to hit up and down to go through the results and the hitting enter selects it.
+This time, back on the site, we don't even need to refresh the page: I can type and boom!
+There it is!
+It looks *exactly* like before!
+And as a bonus, the controller has a feature that ours never did: the ability to hit up and down on your keyboard to go through the results.
+And, pressing enter, activates it.

+Oh, and by the way, *technically*, we did *not* need to make our controller for the Ajax call return a *partial*.
+If we returned the *whole* page from the Ajax call... it would still work *exactly* like it does now... because the `autocomplete` controller looks for the `role="option"` attributes and only renders *those*.
+Rendering just the *partial* is a bit faster... but it's technically *not* needed... which is kind of amazing!

 Let's celebrate by deleting our old `search-preview` controller.
+Thanks for teaching us how to use Stimulus!
+But now it's time for us to have less custom code.

+## Making third-Party Controllers Lazy

-Thanks for teaching us how to use stimulus.
-Now we will use less custom code, but I have one last question.
-Could we make this `autocomplete` controller load laser only earlier we made the whole chart-js controller lazy in controllers by JSON by sending `fetch: 'lazy'`.
-We also made the submit confirm controller lazy by adding this special comment on top.
+I have *one* more wish... or question: could we make this `autocomplete` controller load lazily?
+Earlier we made the whole `chart-js` controller "lazy" in `controllers.json` By setting `fetch: 'lazy'`.
+We also made our own `submit-confirm_controller` lazy by adding this special comment above the class.

 But what about third-party controller?
-We don't register this in controllers that JSON and we can't exactly open up this file and add a comment.
+We don't register this in `controllers.json` and... we can't exactly open up the file and add a comment in it.
+So, can we make it lazy?

-So can we make it lazy?
-We can though, due to some rigidness in how Webpack works, the syntax, it's not amazing in `bootstrap.js`.
-We need to change the import to pass through this special stimulus bridge, lazy controller loader.
-You can do that by literally saying `import { Autocomplete } from...` the name of that loader exclamation points, and then the name of the module that you want to import.
-So this module will now be passed through this loader, but also before the exclamation point at `?lazy=true` that that `lazy=true` basically fills in for the missing lazy comment that in the file and tells the loader to load this controller lazy.
-Now, normally this would be all you need ugly, but not that ugly, but since this stimulus auto-complete module export a exports eight named export instead of a default export, we needed to do a little bit more.
-So by name to export.
-I mean, the fact that we had to say import `{ Autocomplete }`, that's a named export versus being able to just say in four out of the plate, from the name of that library, if we tried this, it would not work.
-So since it exports a named export, we need to tell the stimulus letter, the name of that export.
-We do that by adding one more loader option here as a query parameter called `&export=Autocomplete`
+We can!
+Though, due to some rigidness in how Webpack works, the syntax... isn't amazing.
+In `bootstrap.js`, we need to change the `import` to pass through the special `@symfony/stimulus-bridge/lazy-controller-loader`.
+You can do that by literally saying `import { Autocomplete } from...` - the name of that loader - an exclamation point, and then the name of the module that you want to import.

-So literally whatever it is that we're using, Yeah, that's not the prettiest thing right there, but if you had over and reload the page and check the network tools, it filtered for JavaScript.

-If you remember now refresh and then go down to the filter for on your network tools, filter for JS.
-Yes.
-Look at this.
-You can look at this name here.
-This one here stimulus complete is being downloaded.
+So this module will now be passed *through* this loader.
+That... by itself, won't change anything.
+But now, before the exclamation point, add `?lazy=true`.

+The `lazy-controller-loader` is what looks for the `stimulusFetch` comment above the controller.
+Since that won't be there, this `?lazy=true` is our way to *force* laziness.

+Now, normally, this would be *all* you need.
+It's a bit ugly, but not too bad!
+And we get the laziness we want.

+However, notice that the `stimulus-autocomplete` module uses a *named* export instead of a *default* export.
+What I mean is, to use this, we had to say `import { Autocomplete }` - that's a *named* export - versus just being able to say `import Autocomplete`.
+If we tried this, it would not work.

+*Anyways*, since this uses a named export, we need to tell the loader the *name* of that.
+We do that by adding one more loader option: `&export=Autocomplete`.

+Ok, *now* we're done.
+It's ugly, but it gets the job done *when* you need a 3rd party controller to load lazily.

+Let's see it in action.
+Move over, refresh the page... and go down to your Network tools filtered for JavaScript.
+Yes!
+Look at this long name: this is the file that contains `stimulus-autocomplete`.
+The "Initiator" proves that it's being downloaded lazily, only *after* the `data-controller="autocomplete"` was found on the page.

-This script file here today is a new controller and was only loaded after the `data-controller="autocomplete"` was found on the page.
-If we want to any other page, you would see that that is never downloaded.
-This new controller allowed us to have cut less custom code in our app and added the ability to press up and down on the search results to choose things in the list.
-But we did lose one thing, the nice CSS transitions.
+If we go to *any* other page... that code is *never* downloaded.

+The new `stimulus-autocomplete` controller allowed us to have *less* custom code *and* better functionality, with the ability to press up and down on the search results.
+But we did lose one thing: the nice CSS transitions!
 Can we somehow add those to this third-party controller?
 As long as the controller dispatches the right events, we totally can.
-Let's learn how next.
+Let's learn how next